Skip to main content

 PFAS in Drinking Water

 Perfluoroalkyl and polyfluoroalkyl substances (PFAS) chemicals from household and commercial products may find their way into water, soil, and biosolids.
-As a result, PFAS have been found found in people, fish, and wildlife all over the world.
+As a result, PFAS have been found in people, fish, and wildlife all over the world.

 The PFAS Road Map has helped state officials to identify sources and reduce the use, release, and public exposure of PFAS in Vermont.